matter-labs/zksync/changelog/js-sdk.md

 ### Added

-- `getHashOfTx` function and a test for it.
+- Method for calculation of transaction hash.

 ### Changed